 4) Spiegelhalter's Jewellers

-Take a look at the old black and white photo above, and if you can see it clearly, read the names across the facade.
-They say 'Wickhams', 'Wickhams' (and) 'Wickhams'.
+Take a look at the old black and white photo above, and if you can see it clearly, read the names across the facade—'Wickhams', 'Wickhams' and 'Wickhams'.
 But wait, that's not quite right.
 What it actually says (reading from left to right) is 'Wickhams', 'Wickhams', 'Spiegelhalter Bros Ltd', 'Wickhams'.
-That small building centre right with the rather indistinct name plate is Spiegelhalter's Clockmaker and Jewellers.
-The whole of the rest of the edifice in the Mile End Road in Whitechapel, in London is Wickhams Department Store.
+That small building centre right with the rather indistinct nameplate is Spiegelhalter's Clockmaker and Jewellers.
+The whole of the rest of the edifice in the Mile End Road in Whitechapel, in London, is Wickhams Department Store.
 The photo was taken in 1956.

 What subsequently became of the department store and the jewellery shop?
 Wickhams sadly went the way of most independent department stores in the UK as they eventually lost out to chain stores and multinationals.
 Today very few survive.
 Tough competition led to Wickhams closing its doors in the 1960s.
 Remarkably, little Spiegelhalter outlived it, before finally shutting up shop in 1982.
 The whole edifice of both stores still exists today, but although Wickhams store is now occupied by a supermarket, a restaurant and a sports shop, the old jewellery shop sadly is currently empty and neglected.
 There have been plans to demolish it so as to create an atrium or open space, but petitions to preserve the heritage of this little piece of local history have ensured that at least the frontage will remain intact in the future as an archway to the atrium.

-It's easy to side with the farmers, but one should also consider the government case too.
-By 2000 the airport was already handling more than 50% of international passenger transport and 60% of freight transport.
-The second runway, was intended to increase departures and arrivals from 135,000 to 200,000 a year.
-But the shortened strip meant that the runway could not take really big airliners, and it also reduced fuel carrying capacity, restricting the take offs to short haul flights only.
+It's easy to side with the farmers, but one should also consider the government's case too.
+By 2000 this airport was already handling more than 50% of international passenger transport and 60% of freight transport.
+The second runway was intended to increase departures and arrivals from 135,000 to 200,000 each year.
+But the shortened strip meant that the runway could not take really big airliners, and it also reduced fuel carrying capacity, restricting the take-offs to short-haul flights only.
 In 2009 that runway was finally extended, though in a less favoured northerly direction.
 And today the farm is still there, growing organic vegetables.
 And so are other private properties.
-Residents still enter through a tunnel under one of the taxiways, seemingly prepared to put up forever with deafening sounds of aircraft takeoffs and landings, and the constant and inevitable police and security patrols.
+Residents still enter via a tunnel under one of the taxiways, seemingly prepared to put up forever with deafening sounds of aircraft takeoffs and landings, and the constant and inevitable police and security patrols.

 It must be said that Chinese nail houses are more vulnerable than their American counterparts.
-The buildings tend to be more frail, and corruption and bullying is still prevalent, China has been in a hurry in recent years to develop its economy, so the pressure on the nail house owners to move out is intense.
-The end result of this is that Chinese nail houses tend not to survive so long as American holdouts, and yet the starkness of these buildings amidst the construction work which goes on around them, is even more striking - as we shall see in the remaining five examples, all from China.
+The buildings tend to be frailer, and corruption and bullying are still rife.
+China has been in a hurry in recent years to develop its economy, so the pressure on the nail house owners to move out is intense.
+The end result of this is that Chinese nail houses tend not to survive so long as American holdouts, and yet the starkness of these buildings amidst the construction work which goes on around them, is even more striking, as we shall see in the next five examples from China.

-Perhaps sadly, perhaps not, this monument to obstinacy is no more, having been demolished in December 2012 after Mr Luo finally gave in and reached financial settlement with the developers.
-He accepted an offer of about 260,000 yuan ($41,000) - not great, but better than had originally been put on the table.
+Perhaps sadly, perhaps not, this monument to obstinacy is no more, having been demolished in December 2012 after Mr Luo finally gave in and reached a financial settlement with the developers.
+He accepted an offer of about 260,000 yuan ($41,000); not great, but better than had originally been put on the table.
 In the end, it was all the media attention that did it—reputedly Mr Luo just grew tired of all the hassle of being in the public eye.

 Why had this been allowed to happen?
 The proper eviction notices hadn't been served, and it may be that the owner was unsure of his compensation rights.
 He refused to sign a demolition agreement and Chinese Law now says that it is illegal to demolish a house without agreement.
 However, it was a state of affairs which couldn't really be allowed to continue indefinitely, and indeed shortly after these photos were published in April 2015, the shack was no more, and the road was resurfaced.
 How exactly that happened and whether any compensation was finally paid out to the anonymous owner, is not known.

-That however, was never going to stop the development.
+That, however, was never going to stop the development.
 As can be seen in the photo above, everything—literally everything—was excavated from around and even below their home.
-Even the soil went, leaving Yang Wu's house perched precariously on a mound of earth over the 10-17m deep construction site.
-Yang and his wife held out for two years in the little house which had been in the family for three generations, (although to be fair, the original wooden structure had been rebuilt in 1993) and which for a while had doubled up as a general store and a small restaurant.
-But then water and power was cut off, and the couple felt they had to leave.
+Even the soil went, leaving Yang Wu's house perched precariously on a mound of earth over the 10- to 17-metres deep construction site.
+Yang and his wife held out for two years in the little house which had been in the family for three generations, (although to be fair, the original wooden structure had been rebuilt in 1993) and which for a while had doubled up as a general store and a small cafe.
+But then water and power were cut off, and the couple felt they had to leave.

-The 439m (1440 ft) 88 storey Kingkey Finance Tower was the building proposed, but inevitably the new construction would mean major upheavals on the ground, and the obliteration of properties already at the site.
-Compensation was offered, and some 389 home owners accepted.
-However, another home owner held out longer.
-Inspired by the story of the Chongqing couple, who had just recently attracted much publicity, Choi Chu Cheung and his wife Zhang Lian-hao asked for what they regarded as a reasonable sum - not the 5 million yuen which was on offer in April 2007, but something more like 14 million yuen, and an expanse of land of similar size to that they currently occupied.
+The 439m (1440 ft) 88-story Kingkey Finance Tower was the building proposed, but inevitably the new construction would mean major upheavals on the ground, and the obliteration of properties already at the site.
+Compensation was offered, and some 389 homeowners accepted.
+However, another homeowner held out longer.
+Inspired by the story of the Chongqing couple, who had just recently attracted much publicity, Choi Chu Cheung and his wife Zhang Lian-hao asked for what they regarded as a reasonable sum, not the 5 million yuan which was on offer in April 2007, but something more like 14 million yuan, and an expanse of land of similar size to that they currently occupied.

 But Choi and his wife were acting in quite an astute way.
-Choi knew full well the value of the Kingkey Group who were investing 3 billion yuan in their construction project.
-What's more, Choi had worked much of his life in Hong Kong with a Hong Kong ID, which by the historical background to that autonomous territory may have given him some protected status.
-And as the owner of an under seige nail house, he could no longer commute to work, so he wanted compensation for lost earnings too.
-Choi appealed to the government to arbitrate, and at about the same time the government's Property Rights Law was being enacted, giving further rights to home owners.
+Choi knew full well the value of the Kingkey Group who was investing 3 billion yuan in their construction project.
+What's more, Choi had worked much of his life in Hong Kong with a Hong Kong ID, which by the historical background of that autonomous territory may have given him some protected status.
+And as the owner of an under-seige nail house, he could no longer commute to work, so he wanted compensation for lost earnings too.
+Choi appealed to the government to arbitrate, and at about the same time the government's Property Rights Law was being enacted, giving further rights to homeowners.
 The apartment block could not be demolished without agreement from the last of the residents—Mr Choi himself.
-Settlement was eventually reached for a sum believed to have be in excess of 12 million yuan ($1.9 million).
+A settlement was eventually reached for a sum believed to have been in excess of 12 million yuan ($1.9 million).
 Choi, who had moved in ten years previously at a cost of 1 million yuan, declared: